biolab/orange3/doc/widgets/data/datatable.md

 ![Data table with Iris data set](images/DataTable-stamped.png)

-1. Use '*Restore Order*' button to reorder data instance after attribute-based sorting.
+1. Info on the current data set size and the number and types of attributes.
-2. Info on current data set size and the number and types of attributes.
+2. Use '*Restore Order*' button to reorder data instance after attribute-based sorting.
 3. Values of continuous attributes can be visualized with bars; colors can be attributed to different classes.
 4. Data instances (rows) can be selected and sent to the widget's output channel.